RussellShaneNavarez/By/README.md

-# Simple Website with JavaScript Function
+# Simple Page with JavaScript Function
 [View Demo](https://russellshanenavarez.github.io/By/)

 ## Description
-This is a simple website created using HTML, CSS, and a small JavaScript function.
+This is a simple page created using HTML, CSS, and a small JavaScript function.
 The site includes basic web elements and a simple interactive feature to demonstrate JavaScript functionality.

 ## Features
 - Basic HTML structure